WTCR TROPHY FOR INDEPENDENT RACERS CONTINUES IN 2022 AS EXCITING CHANGES ARE MADE

-With Berthon and Vernay both securing drives with teams supported by customer racing brands for 2021, it was left to Coronel and fellow Audi RS 3 LMS driver Gilles Magnus to fight for the title with Magnus coming out on top for Comtoyou Racing.
-Bence Boldizs was classified third for Zengő Motorsport Drivers’ Academy, while Target Competition trio Andreas Bäckman, Jessica Bäckman and Nicola Baldan also scored points.
+With Berthon and Vernay both securing drives with teams supported by customer racing brands for 2021, it was left to Coronel and fellow Audi RS 3 LMS driver Gilles Magnus to fight for last year’s title with Magnus coming out on top for Comtoyou Racing.
+Bence Boldizs was classified third for Zengő Motorsport Drivers’ Academy, while Target Competition trio Andreas Bäckman, Jessica Bäckman and Nicola Baldan all scored points.

 Vernay: 2020 WTCR Trophy a fantastic experience and a great platform

 Jean-Karl Vernay raced in the WTCR with support from Audi’s customer racing department between 2018 and 2019.
 He then won the inaugural WTCR Trophy driving an Alfa Romeo Giulietta Veloce TCR by Romeo Ferraris for Team Mulsanne in 2020, claiming seven category wins and a 20-point winning margin over Gilles Magnus.
 “It was a fantastic experience to be in a little team with a lot more responsibility and I really loved it,” Vernay said.
 “We did great, got quicker and quicker and fought for the overall podium with our limited resources.
 It was a good challenge for me and I took it very seriously, putting in so much effort.
 We can all be proud of what we have achieved.
 It’s a great platform to compete at the front in the WTCR.”

 Belgian star credits WTCR Trophy for Audi Sport customer racing official driver chance